Retirees Association

 Retirees were also invited to a reception for Ron Cochrane, Director of financial services at the University for many years, who retired this year.

 Our annual September picnic was held at the lovely home of Collin Howell near Grand Lake.
-The weather was fabulous, after a prior annoinment of rain, and a good time was had by all.
+The weather was fabulous, after a prior anointing by rain, and a good time was had by all.
 We even had live music and song provided by some talented local players.

 The annual meeting of CURAC Atlantic was held at the University of Moncton, that included representatives from Saint Mary's and several other universities.
 The general theme was health and services in today's long lived society.